Master of Education in Special Education: Autism Specialization

 Phone: (603) 897-8589

-The M.Ed. in Special Education with Autism Specialization is designed for students who hold a bachelor’s degree, certification in early childhood, elementary, or secondary education, and who wish to become certified in special education.
+The M.Ed. in Special Education with Autism Specialization is designed for students who hold a bachelor’s degree and wish to become certified in special education.
 This program prepares students to work specifically with students with autism spectrum disorders in a program or classroom setting.

 An interview is required with the Director of the Graduate Education to review transcripts and develop a program of studies.
 Taking into consideration previous course work and prior experiences, the program director reviews the required and elective courses for the licensure area or professional role to determine: the sequence of the course work, waiver of courses, and any additional background preparation indicated by the General Education Studies Checklist.